 Step 4 - Topstitch

-Topstitch the seam edge down on the same side as the folded seam allowance to secure the sides of the seam that has been neatened.
-Use a presser cloth to press the seam flat.
+Topstitch the seam edge down on the wrong side of the fabric to secure the sides of the seam.
+Turn over to the right side and use a presser cloth to press the seam flat.

 Open Welt Seams

-A welt seam is particularly useful for neatening thicker fabrics or fabrics that fray easily.
-It is a quick, but secure method of neatening a seam.
-Another version of the welt seam is an open welt seam.
-The open welt seam is a decorative seam and resembles a tuck.
+Another version of the welt seam is an open welt seam or tucked seam.
+The open welt seam is a decorative seam and resembles a tuck or fold.
 It is an easy-to-do seam and useful on a stitched yolk, giving a tucked effect.

 Follow these steps to sew an open welt seam: